 According to the official document issued by the federal agency.
 The initiative of cutting physicians’ pays and changes in quality payment programs, is taken to keep the Medicare budget neutral.
 CMS Administrator Chiquita Brooks-LaSure in her official statement said that: the public health emergency (caused due to the ongoing pandemic) has highlighted the discrepancies in the United States.

 However, CMS is committed to take the lessons learned during the crisis and move forward towards a balanced system.
 Where no patient is overlooked and everyone has access to affordable and quality healthcare services.
 Moreover, the recently proposed changes will address the widening gap in health equity, especially in the unprivileged areas.
 The recommended steps aimed to:

 - Promote health equity.

-- Expand access to healthcare services through telecommunication technologies i.e. telehealth, for behavioural health care.
+- Expand access to healthcare services through medical billing services i.e. telehealth, for behavioural health care.

 - Improve CMS’s quality programs to ensure quality care for Medicare beneficiaries.

 - Provide equal opportunities for doctors, regardless of whether they are associated with small or large-scale healthcare practices.